joshi-rutuja/Flutter-dockerfile/README.md

 # Flutter-dockerfile
 A repo for docker file and server.sh file<br/>
-#Steps to containerize your app locally and deploy it on cloud run
+#Steps to containerize your app locally and deploy it on cloud run<br/>

 *Prerequisites: 1.
-Install Docker Desktop
+Install Docker Desktop<br/>
-                2. Install Cloud SDK Shell
+                2. Install Cloud SDK Shell<br/>

-To  deploy a Web App on Cloud Run, you need to follow these steps:
+To  deploy a Web App on Cloud Run, you need to follow these steps:<br/>
  **1. Create a Google Cloud project**
  **2. Create a Flutter WebApp project**
  **3. Containerizing the WebApp locally**